JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 * Environment variables reported by agents (for example, `env.DOTNET_SDK_VERSION`).

-* Custom configuration parameters that are present in agents' [buildAgent.properties](configure-agent-installation.md) files (for example, create a `custom.agent.parameter` in TeamCity UI and add the `custom.agent.parameter=SomeValue` line to agents' properties files).
+* Custom configuration parameters that are present in agents' [buildAgent.properties](configure-agent-installation.md) files (for example, create a `custom.agent.parameter` in TeamCity UI and add the `custom.agent.parameter=MyValue` line to agents' properties files).

 TeamCity automatically adds agent requirements depending on the configured build steps.
 For example, if a build step should be executed inside a Linux container, TeamCity adds requirements that specify an agent must have [either Docker or Podman](integrating-teamcity-with-container-managers.md) running on Linux machine.